braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/keywords/keyword_handling.md

 {% endtabs %}

 {% alert tip %}
-You can also reference SMS properties in the first [Message]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/message_step/) step of a Canvas triggered by sending an SMS inbound message.
+If an action-based Canvas is triggered by an inbound SMS message, you can reference SMS properties in the first [Message step]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/message_step/) of the Canvas.
 {% endalert %}

 ## Multi-language support